Parks & Recreation

 Whether you’re looking for a lazy day on the lake, a quiet trip down a beautiful river, or a thrilling white water experience, you’ll find it on Carter County’s streams and lakes.

 Watauga Lake is TVA’s highest reservoir, 1,960 feet above sea level.
 Its 100 miles of shoreline are mostly undisturbed forest, with steep ridges rising more than 1,500 feet above the lake.
 Fed by rivers originating in the high mountains along the Tennessee-North Carolina border, it is one of the cleanest lakes in the U.S. – and one of its most beautiful.
-Well-served by marinas and public boat ramps, it’s perfect for boating, sailing, kayaking, skiing and fishing.
+Well-served by marinas and public boat ramps, it’s perfect for boating, sailing, kayaking, canoeing, skiing and fishing.

 Rafting is offered by several outfitters.
 Choose between a quiet float by beautiful farmland, forests and towering cliffs interspersed with Class I & II rapids – perfect for a family outing – and more-challenging runs in the mountains.